Fisherman-s-Friend/text-tutor/README.md

 ## Installation Instructions

 - Step 0: Create a folder on your machine.
 Navigate into this folder using the command prompt, then clone this repository by running "git clone https://github.com/Fisherman-s-Friend/text-tutor.git"
 - Step 1: Download and install OLLaMa (https://ollama.com/download).
+You can install it by opening the downloaded installer and following the instructions there.
-  - Step 1a: Open the command prompt and type "ollama run mistral" or "ollama pull mistal" in order to pull the mistral model to your machine.
+  - Step 1a: Open the command prompt and type "ollama run mistral" to pull the mistral model to your machine and run it or "ollama pull mistral" to just pull it.
+Both options work.
 - Step 2: Download and install PostgreSQL (https://www.postgresql.org/download/).
+You can install it by opening the downloaded installer and following the instructions there.
-  - Step 2a: Keep the master password you are prompted to set in mind.
+  - Step 2a: You are prompted to set a master password.
+Remember that password.
   - Step 2b: Create an empty database and keep the name in mind.
 - Step 3: Open the cloned repository by double-clicking on it, then open the folder "flask-server".
 Once in there, open the file "server.py" and write the database master password and the database name into it (rows 15 & 16).
 - Step 4: Go back to the command prompt and navigate to the directory with the cloned repository.
 Start the application by running "python main.py" on Windows or "python3 main.py" on MacOS.
 This will automatically install all the dependencies, establish a connection to both the database and OLLaMa and open up the application in your browser.